 Week 29 (or later)

 The buyer’s final walk-through: The day of the closing (or sometimes the day before), the buyer will inspect the apartment for damage or other issues.
-This is also when any furniture you rented to stage the apartment goes back to the stager—they tend to leave it to the last minute just in case the deal falls apart.
-The industry standard for furniture contracts is 90 days, says Hart.
+This is also when any furniture you rented to stage the apartment goes back to the stager—they tend to leave this to the last minute just in case the deal falls apart.
+The industry standard for furniture contracts is 90 days.

 The closing: Scheduling the closing usually takes a week or two, the main hurdle is aligning the schedules of the buyer, seller, their attorneys and brokers, the bank’s attorney, the managing agent (for co-ops) and the seller’s bank (if you have a mortgage).
+Escrow closings became more common during the pandemic but in-person closings have resumed.
+“Even if the seller and managing agent choose to send their documents in escrow in advance, when the buyer is getting a loan, the signing of the loan documents is generally being handled in person at a closing,” Hafif says.
 The closing itself?
 Budget a couple of hours.

 You Might Also Like